holyseven/TransferLearningClassification/README.md

 2. (optional) Verify the pre-trained weights, using `./network_verification/resnet_verification.py`.
 ImageNet validation set is needed.
+This can be also used for verifying the lifelong learning setting.
+After training on other databases, use the finetuned model (for shared variables) and the pre-trained model (for the last classifier layer) to do the evaluation on ImageNet.

 3. a.
-Download tfRecords files (coming soon).
+Download tfRecords files ([link](https://drive.google.com/open?id=1MEn-lgwczFTefrwFytRJ2exQG0BMLbcw)).

    b.
 Donwload images and create tfRecords files with scripts in `./create_databases`.